elefAntti/compiler_explorations/python_optics.md

 		return Forget(lambda pair: self.run(pair[0]))
 ~~~

+There is a similar "second" function, but we don't need it here.
 Now a lense focusing on a certain field of a dict could be written as follows:

 ~~~
 def FieldLense(fieldname, pfunc):